konveyor/konveyor.github.io/content/Pelorus/DevGuide.md

 $ ./scripts/bump-version CHART_PATH [ CHART_PATH ...]
 ```

-## Dashboard Development
+## Dashboard development
 Pelorus is continually working to enhance and bugfix the dashboards.
 Doing so requires a complete Pelorus stack, including all exporters required to populate a given dashboard.
-See the [Dashboards section](https://github.com/konveyor/konveyor.github.io/blob/main/content/Pelorus/dashboard.md) for more information.
+See [Dashboards](https://github.com/konveyor/konveyor.github.io/blob/main/content/Pelorus/dashboard.md) for more information.

 For effective dashboard development, you will likely need at least two browser windows open, one with Grafana, and another with Prometheus for testing queries.
 Since our dashboards are imported to Grafana via the Grafana Operator, they get imported in read-only mode.
 Because of this, you will need to make a copy of it for development purposes.